thegreenoneYOUTUBE/thegreenoneYOUTUBE/README.md

 - 👋 Hi, I’m @thegreenoneYOUTUBE
 - 👀 I’m interested in gorilla tag bark mod menu
-- 🌱 I’m currently learning tech
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me
 - 😄 Pronouns: